stablekernel/aqueduct/doc/tutorial/2016-06-20-writing-tests.md

 If you run this test file now, an instance of your application will spin up on the main isolate, and your first test will execute a GET `http://localhost:8080/questions`, then your application will be torn down.
 Of course, we don't verify anything about the response, so we should actually do something there.

 The value of `response` in the previous code snippet is an instance of `TestResponse`.
 Dart tests use the Hamcrest style matchers in their expectations.
-There are built-in matchers in `aqueduct` for setting up and matching expectations on `TestResponse` instances.
+There are built-in matchers in Aqueduct for setting up and matching expectations on `TestResponse` instances.
 For example, if we wanted to verify that we got a 404 back, we'd simply do:

 ```dart
   expect(response, hasStatus(404));